-Treatment of scoliosis (lateral curvature) abroad
+Treatment of scoliosis (lateral curvature) in Germany

 Scoliosis is a curvature of the spine in the frontal plane with the rotation (turning) of the vertebrae.
 The disease occurs and progresses mainly during childhood.
 It is characterized by the appearance of one to three arcs of the curvature, which cannot be corrected by changing the body position.